 We also recommend completing our introductory lessons, which will guide you through the step-by-step process of the most common Bubble features.
 This will help you get a running start when building your Kickstarter clone.

-It’ll also be beneficial if you understand how to create and edit user accounts.
-We’ve previously covered this in more detail in our How to Build Quora article.
+It’ll also be helpful if you already understand how to create and edit user accounts, as we won’t cover that in detail here.
+Get the step-by-step guide on how to do this in our How to Build Quora article.

-When kickstarting your project, you can choose to begin by wireframing your product design or building the necessary fields within your database.
+When kicking off your project, you can choose to begin by wireframing your product design or building the necessary fields within your database.

-In this case, we’ll start by using Bubbles visual design tool to shape the user-interface of our product.
-As we’re replicating a version of Kickstarter, some of the core pages we’ll need to include are:
+In this case, we’ll start by using Bubble’s visual design tool to shape the user interface of our web app.
+For a basic fundraising platform, some of the core pages we’ll need to include are:

 A major feature of Bubble is the ability to send data between pages.
 This allows you to create one generic version of a page, then dynamically display the relevant content from your database when it is required.